Can I leave my Rabbit alone for the weekend?

 How long can I leave my rabbit home alone?

-Rabbits are very social animals.
+Rabbits are highly social animals.
 They need to be cuddled and petted and play with.
 So once you leave them home alone they are going to get lonely.

 Why is that?